ap-atul/NQueens-Problem/README.md

 Solved using Hill Climbing Heuristic Search technique.
 This searching is implemented using simple HCS, so it may get stuck on Local Maxima.

-Iterative HC will restart every time if the HC gets stuck, the default no of iterations can be determined by the iterations parameter
+Random Restart HC will restart every time if the HC gets stuck, the default no of iterations can be determined by the iterations parameter

 ## Algorithm